Where you can shop Claudia Winkleman’s exact outfits from The Traitors

 Episode 2

-My favourite look from the new series so far, Claudia turned up at breakfast in episode two wearing a belted tartan midi skirt from the cult label Le Kilt (opt for this Damson Madder alternative) over a pair of chocolate brown knee high boots from The Row (these M&S boots offer the same effect).
+My favourite look from the new series so far, Claudia turned up at breakfast in episode two wearing a belted tartan midi skirt from Le Kilt (opt for this Damson Madder alternative) over a pair of chocolate brown knee-high boots from The Row (these M&S boots offer the same effect).
 The knitted fair isle vest hailed from Hambro & Miller (try this affordable Albaray style), which was styled over a Cos black roll neck (one of her layering staples).

 Episode 1

-For the first mission, Claudia styled a statement YSL black pea coat (this Asos Design take is a great alternative) over a Purdey plaid flannel shirt with her favourite of Brora cashmere wrist warmers.
-Her form fitting Spanx leggings were contrasted by a pair of chunky Dr Martens boots.
+For the first mission, Claudia styled a statement YSL black pea coat (this Asos Design take is a great alternative) over a Purdey plaid flannel shirt with her favourite, Brora cashmere wrist warmers.
+Her form-fitting Spanx leggings were contrasted by a pair of chunky Dr Martens boots.

-Claudia greeted contestants at the castle in a plum-hued velvet blazer from Jigsaw (the exact style is sold out but this similar single breasted style from Jigsaw is near-identical) over a pink neck tie blouse from LK Bennett.
-The presented completed the look with her go-to pair of Brora cashmere wrist warmers and signature Spanx.
+Claudia greeted contestants at the castle in a plum-hued velvet blazer from Jigsaw (the exact style is sold out but this similar single-breasted style from Jigsaw is near-identical) over a pink neck tie blouse from LK Bennett.
+The presenter completed the look with her go-to pair of Brora cashmere wrist warmers and signature Spanx.

 The style secrets behind Claudia Winkleman’s The Traitors outfits